Understanding Pipeline Exceptions in Grepr

 Steve Waterworth

-Abstract technology visualization showing normal compressed log streams in green and teal flowing steadily across the top, with a red alert incident point at center triggering a radial burst effect that activates dense raw log streams in violet, blue, orange, and teal flowing outward, representing on-demand full log access during incidents while maintaining everyday log reduction
+Abstract technology visualization showing normal compressed log streams in purple and teal flowing steadily across the top, with a red alert incident point at center triggering a radial burst effect that activates dense raw log streams in violet, blue, orange, and teal flowing outward, representing on-demand full log access during incidents while maintaining everyday log reduction

 Teams rely on Grepr to shrink log volume by over 90 percent while keeping every raw event safe in low-cost storage.
 That reduction makes day to day operations easier, but during an incident you often need to see the exact unaggregated logs that led up to a failure.
 Pipeline exceptions give engineers that access without changing their setup or interrupting production workflows.